 - Customizable Real-Time Reports

-WordPress Plugin to Integrate Online Admissions to your website
+WordPress Plugins to Integrate online admissions to your website

-In an e-learning platform, educators should be able to collect data in which students watch the lectures, where they flag sections for questions, and how often they return to the videos for review—as our educators do with our learning platform.
-Having this data allows instructors to intervene and motivate students who are struggling or falling behind.
+Monitoring course performance allows instructors to make tweaks wherever required.
+Thereby ensuring students are getting the best value.
+The platform should allow easy collection of key data such as what are the popular courses, where they flag sections for questions, and how often they return to the videos for review, etc. Having this data allows instructors to intervene and motivate students who are struggling or falling behind.

-- Learning analytics can reveal how a course participant is performing today, and use this information to help predict how they will perform, as the e-Learning course progresses.
+- Learning analytics can reveal how a course participant is performing today, and this can predict performance.

-- Learning analytics can reveal which aspects of a training scheme are working best – and which are failing to meet your expectations.
+- Learning analytics can reveal which aspects of a training scheme are working best and also importantly the ones that are failing

 - Learning analytics is fuelling the development of machine learning tools, social and content recommendation systems, network and discourse analysis, predictive analysis, content development, support and intervention strategies.